May 20, 2019

 If you still have some doubts about whether you should start using Google Tag Manager, here are some additional posts tailored to you:

 If you get stuck and can’t figure out why one thing or another does not work in GTM, join our community on Facebook to get help.
-I’ve founded this group in January 2018 and there already are more than 3300 members (in August 2018).
+I’ve founded this group in January 2018 and we should reach 10000 members quite soon (in May 2019).
 The group is very active and constantly growing.
 So don’t be shy and feel free to ask all things GTM.
 I, Simo Ahava, or anyone else will definitely try to help you.

-This Google Tag Manager tutorial is going to be a long one.
+This Google Tag Manager tutorial is a long one.
 If you’re in a hurry, feel free to bookmark it and come back later.
+Or just download it as an ebook here.

 How Does Google Tag Manager Work?